B45i/arduino-cli-how-to/README.md

-# Arduino CLI on windows 10
+# Using Arduino CLI on windows 10

 ## Install the cli